Lens speed: Maximum possible speed

 Theoretically, the smallest f-number is 0 (or numerical aperture of 1), corresponding to a lens with an infinite entrance pupil diameter.
 In practice, that cannot be reached due to mechanical constraints of the camera system (shutter clearance, mount diameter).
 Even for systems that can be designed without significant constraints on lens size and image plane distance (e.g. microscopy and photolithography systems), the cost of going beyond a numerical aperture of 0.95 (f/0.164) is usually prohibitive.

 In SLR camera systems, typical mount diameters are in the range of 44–54 mm, with flange distances around 45 mm.
 This limits the maximum possible f-number to f/1.0 to f/1.2, with rather strong vignetting towards the edges of the image.
 Flange distances are significantly smaller for rangefinder and mirrorless cameras (even below 20 mm), theoretically enabling designs down to something like f/0.7 or even faster.
-The chance of seeing these in practice will be slim, since their cost and weight are likely not competitive with respect to equivalent imaging solutions employing larger sensors.
+The chance of seeing such lenses designed for use with 35mm ("full-frame") cameras, digital or film, in practice will be slim, since their cost and weight are likely not competitive with respect to equivalent imaging solutions employing larger sensors.